Resume for Laura Aebi

-Before PR, I was the features/lifestyle editor at a newspaper that publishes five editions per week.
+Before public relations, I was the features/lifestyle editor at the San Marcos Daily Record, a newspaper that publishes five editions per week.
 I was responsible for daily pagination using InDesign, managing interns, overseeing the creation of magazines, managing social media and other editorial responsibilities.

 I graduated from Texas State University in communications, with an emphasis in journalism, and a minor in sociology.
 Before my position at the paper, I worked two unpaid internships for two separate radio stations, KTSW 89.9 and NPR’s KUT 90.5, during my senior year.
 For both stations, I worked as a news reporter and produced daily content.
 I am passionate, hardworking, friendly and committed.